-The Library and Learning Commons in Streeter Hall is a space to study, relax, meet up, use computers and printers and to get help with college assignments.
+The Library and Learning Commons in Streeter Hall is a space to study, relax, meet up, use computers and printers and to get help with college assignments from NCC tutors.
 For current hours, please see the library website. [https://library.nashuacc.edu]